Show Your Value with These Internal Comms Best Practices

 There are a few best practices when building a mobile comms strategy to keep in mind.

 - The content has to suit the medium.
-App and mobile content is made for quick, multimedia, and more informal content.
-While that can feel very different from how you craft content for traditional channels like email, it’s actually a huge opportunity.
+Apps are made for quick, multimedia, and more informal content.
+While that may be very different from how you craft content for traditional channels like email, it’s actually a huge opportunity.
 Less formal (and jargon-heavy!) content is more relatable to your employees.
-And video and audio content creates more trust and transparency with your audience than printed messages do.
-So take advantage of this different channel!
+And video and audio content create more trust and transparency with your audience than printed messages do.
+So take advantage of this different channel and way of communicating!

 - New Metrics.
 A new channel means new metrics to help you assess the effectiveness of your strategy.
 But don’t get lost in vanity metrics.
-Focus on what helps you prove your ROI.
-On mobile this is things like time spent on the platform, search history, and whether or not you’re improving the follow-through—the activation—of your teams on the calls to action on your content.
+Focus on what actually helps you prove your ROI.

 Using Data to Demonstrate Your Impact